The Film Festival crew has made the video of Gabriel Byrne’s Talent Talk available on YouTube now.

 Gabriel is as engaging, thought-provoking, honest, and articulate as always.
 His take on his new film, Death of a Ladies’ Man, makes me want to see this film more than ever and, if all goes well, that might happen in January 2021.
-Johanna Schneller asked some great questions and Gabriel seemed both relaxed and focused.
+Johanna Schneller asked some great questions and he seemed both relaxed and focused.

 Enjoy the video! heart